An iterative approach for amplitude amplification with nonorthogonal measurements

+As an example of how this method works, we show how to factorize the integer $1,030,189=1009{\times}1021$.
+Here the probabilities of obtaining coherent states, with rotation frequencies proportional to $N$, are larger than 0.1 in each iteration.
+The probability of finding the factors can reach nearly one after 12 iterations.
+By comparing with the examples $N=101,617$ and 10,961, we can show that the required number of iterations for factoring logarithmically scales with $N$.

+However, this approach requires an exponential amount of resources for its implementation.
+First, it requires an exponential amount of energy to encode a number $N$ onto the state of a harmonic oscillator.
+The input energy scales with the number $N$.
+Therefore, the required energy becomes enormous if the number $N$ is large.
+Second, it is necessary to prepare an exponential size $O(N)$ of ensemble of oscillators for this iterative approach.
+This is because a large number of oscillators are abandoned after a conditional measurement.
+A number at least of order of O$(N)$ oscillators are thus required to be prepared for the input size $N$.
+Therefore, this approach does not provide any speed-up for factorization compared to classical algorithms.

-This paper is organized as follows: In Sec.~II, we introduce a system of coupled harmonic oscillators.
-In Sec.~III, we study the quantum dynamics of the coupled harmonic oscillators starting with a product state of number states and a coherent state.
-In Sec.~IV, we propose an amplitude-amplification method to factorize an integer using three coupled harmonic oscillators.
+This paper is organized as follows: In section~II, we introduce a system of coupled harmonic oscillators.
+In section~III, we study the quantum dynamics of the coupled harmonic oscillators starting with a product state of number states and a coherent state.
+In section~IV, we propose an amplitude-amplification method to factorize an integer using three coupled harmonic oscillators.
 We discuss the convergence and performance of this factoring algorithm.
-For example, we show how to factor the number $N=1,030,189$ using this approach.
-In Sec.~V, we study the application of this amplitude-amplification method to quantum searching.
-In Sec.~VI, we generalize this amplitude-amplification method by using a system of coupled harmonic oscillators.
-We apply this method to solving linear or nonlinear functions with integer unknowns.
-Appendix A shows details of this generalized method.
-We close this paper with a discussion and conclusions.
+For example, we show how to factor the number $1,030,189$ using this approach.
+In section~V, we discuss the problems and limitations of this approach.
+Finally, we make a summary in section~VI.